 Trinidad and Tobago

-There has been and will be a substantial investment in the US.
+There has been and/or will be a substantial investment in the US.
 There is no specific cash threshold defined.
-However some businesses for example in the IT sector may qualify with investments of less than $10,000.
+Some businesses, for example in the IT sector, may qualify with investments of less than $10,000.
 Investments could include travel, sales and marketing, equipment purchases and a range of other expenses.

-- Risk Capital has been Committed to the E2 Treaty Investor business: the investment must entail some risk to the investor (it may not be all in the form of unguaranteed credit).
+Risk Capital has been Committed to the E2 Treaty Investor business: the investment must entail some risk to the investor (it may not be all in the form of unguaranteed credit).
 You will probably need to have an office lease agreement in the US.

 The investor will control his/her investment.
-Treaty nationals will usually need to have at least a fifty percent ownership of the US business.
+E2 visa applicants will usually need to have at least a fifty percent ownership of the US business.

 The enterprise is (or will be) active.
-In order to be 'Directing and Developing' their investment, the investor should be involved in managing the business.
+In order to be 'Directing and Developing' their investment, the E2 Treaty Investor should be involved in managing the business.

 US workers are (or will be) employed.
 The treaties envisage more than just creating a job for the principal investor, but there is no requirement to employ a particular number of US citizens or residents.
 It should be possible to meet the requirements by employing only a small number of employees.
-Perhaps showing that you will employ two or three employees in the next one or two yeas will be sufficient.
+Showing that you will employ two or three employees in the next one or two years will often be enough.

 It is probably best to have a business plan detailing the future plans for the new or existing business.

-Details of the skills, qualifications and work history should be provided for any prospective employees of the E2 Treaty Investor, and if appropriate for the investor themselves.
+Details of the skills, qualifications, and work history should be provided for any prospective employees of the E2 Treaty Investor, and if appropriate for the investor themselves.

-That the principal investor, and any other E2 visa staff, are able and willing to leave the US upon termination of their E2 status.
-The interesting thing is that actually the E2 Treaty investor visa can continue to be extended indefinitely.
+That the principal investor, and any other E2 visa staff, must be able and willing to leave the US upon termination of their E2 status, since the E2 is a non-immigrant visa category.
+However, the E2 Treaty investor visa can continue to be extended indefinitely.